 Use of the EVS is additionally guaranteed by the outer window covering for the unit.
 Rather than glass or plastic, Gulfstream EVS is equipped with a heatable sapphire window.
 In rainy or icy conditions, the heated sapphire window assures that the EVS unit has a clear view to detect infrared images.

 EVS with HUD is a standard feature in the Gulfstream G650ER, the Gulfstream G650, Gulfstream G550 and Gulfstream G450, and can be installed as an option in the Gulfstream G280.
-The Gulfstream G150 offers improved situational awareness with a heads-down EVS option.

 Experience Product Enhancements